cesanta/mongoose-os-docs/ccm/intro.md

 ## 1. Setting up hardware

-NOTE: this step is NOT REQUIRED if you buy the CCM module via the [order form](https://mongoose-os.com/order-ccm.html), since the hardware modules are already pre-flashed and encrypted.
-However, if you would like to flash CCM-FIRMWARE to your own hardware module, please do the following:

 - Install `mos` tool by following steps 1,2,3 at [mos quickstart](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md)
 - Connect your device to your workstation and run the following command to flash the CCM firmware: